marcoemrich/schools_of_tdd_dojo/handout/terms_building_blocks.md

 ## Double loop

 The idea of the double loop is that there a two tdd-cycles:
-1. An outer one describing the Acceptance Tests for a feature or capability
+1. An outer loop describing the Acceptance Tests for a feature or capability
-2. An inner one which drives the outer Acceptance Test by small unit tests
+2. An inner loop which drives the outer Acceptance Test by small unit tests

 The typical process is to start with an acceptance test.
-Then use TDD with unit tests until the acceptance test is completely full filled, ie. it is green.
+Then use TDD with unit tests until the acceptance test is completely fulfilled, ie. it is green.
 Write the next acceptance test and write unit tests for the acceptance test again.
 [^2]

 ## Front-door verification